 Looking to make your traditional masonry fireplace energy-efficient?
 Fireplace inserts are an excellent option.
 You can simply insert these units into your existing fireplace for an upgrade.

 Fireplace inserts are those types that are designed to minimize heat loss.
-A fireplace insert is basically a box made of iron or steel with insulated glass at the front.
+A fireplace insert is basically a box of iron or steel with insulated glass at the front.
 The box design helps in trapping the heat.

 You can opt for an electric, gas, or wood fireplace insert.
 If you are unsure which type of insert to buy, then consider gas or electricity fireplaces.
 With a push of a button, you can turn them on, and now they even come with a remote-control option, making your winters completely stress-free.